 GCSE Results

 We have a long tradition of academic excellence, evidenced by our results in public examinations.
-In 2022, an impressive 69% of GCSE results were grades 7-9 and 49% grades 8-9.
-While it is easy to focus on such headline statistics, we understand that these do not tell the full story of our pupils and that success looks different for every individual.
+In 2023, an impressive 56% of GCSE results were grades 7-9 and 36% grades 8-9.
+While it is easy to focus on statistics, we understand that these do not tell the full story of our pupils and that success looks different for every individual.
 We celebrate every pupil’s unique pathway into adulthood and the world of work.